“Art is not subject to political games; its importance elevates it above any racial difference. All men of talent, of noble spirit, can make it.”[i]

 “It struck me that if I paint a person—no matter how I do it—it is a lie.
 The truth is in the physical brushstroke and the subject of the painting is the paint itself.”[ii]

-Born in the Storyville section of New Orleans in 1926, but raised in Chicago, Ed Clarke demonstrated a talent for art from a very young age.
+Born in the Storyville section of New Orleans and raised in Chicago, Ed Clark (1926-2019) demonstrated a talent for art from a very young age.
 During the Second World War, he served in Guam in the US Army Air Corps.
 Afterwards, funding from the GI Bill enabled him to study at the School of the Art Institute of Chicago (1947-1951) before going to Paris in 1952 to study at the Académie de la Grande Chaumière.
 Removed somewhat from the racism that was a daily part of US life for black Americans, Clark flourished in Paris.
 Shortly after his arrival, he attended the Salon d’Autumne and saw Nicholas de Staël’s The Footballer, an energetic quasi-abstract representation that relied on planes of color to create the subject of its title.
 The painting had a profound effect on his art, and Clark became even more convinced in his pursuit of abstraction.
 Clark’s time in Paris enabled him to develop as an artist and to move permanently away from figural representation.
 In this aspect, his experience was similar to that of his close friend Beauford Delaney, another African American expatriate in the city.
 In 1955, Clark had a solo exhibition at the Galerie Raymond Creuze, and that same year, he received the Prix d'Othon Friesz from the Musée des Arts Decoratifs of the Musée du Louvre, Paris.

 Despite the success Clark experienced in France, he was interested in the dynamism of the New York scene as described to him by friend and sculptor George Sugarman.
 In 1957, Clark returned to the United States and settled in New York, where a second wave of abstract expressionism was on the rise.
 That same year, he became a founding member of Brata Gallery, an artists collective that included Sugarman, as well as Al Held, Sal Romano, John Krushenick, and Ronald Bladen.
 That same year, Brata exhibited the first shaped canvas painted in the United States; it was a work by Clark.
 According to Clark, the idea of a shaped painting came to him more out of practical than artistic concerns.
 To save money, he had begun painting on paper, but he also had a canvas he was working on, “I liked what I was doing with the two, but they were separate from each other.
 I tried to put some torn paper over the canvas, but nothing worked until it went outside the edges, so I built up behind the limp paper with wood.
 And that’s how it started.
 Everybody saw it because everyone was there on Tenth Street. . . .
 And it struck everybody.
 They’d never seen a painting like that.
 And they wrote about it right away.
 I was the first, and it’s documented.”[iii]